A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Conclusion

 \section{Conclusion}

 This paper investigates error estimation when using physics-informed neural networks (PINN) to solve the Allen--Cahn (AC) and Cahn--Hilliard (CH) equations, which are commonly used in phase field modeling research.
-The primary discoveries are as follows: \begin{itemize} \item Error bounds are derived for the total error and approximation error between the PINN solution and exact solution for both the AC and CH equations, assuming certain smoothness conditions.
-These results are presented in Theorem \ref{theorem::ac4}, Theorem \ref{theorem::ac5}, Theorem \ref{theorem::CH_totalError} and Theorem \ref{theorem::CH_TER}. \item For the AC equation, it is shown that the PINN solution converges at a rate of $O(\ln^2(N)N^{-k+2})$ as the number of training points $N$ increases, where $k$ represents the continuity of the exact solution in Theorem \ref{theorem::ac4} and Theorem \ref{theorem::ac5}. \item For the CH equation, the PINN solution converges as $N$ increases, as demonstrated in Theorem \ref{theorem::CH_totalError} and Theorem \ref{theorem::CH_TER}, at a rate of $O(\ln^2(N)N^{-k+4})$. \item In our numerical experiment, we employ a pointwise weighting scheme called Residuals-RAE to address the challenge of solving highly nonlinear PDEs in PINNs.
+The primary discoveries are as follows: \begin{itemize} \item Error bounds are derived for the total error and approximation error between the PINN solution and exact solution for both the AC and CH equations, assuming certain smoothness conditions, { with integrals discretized by Monte-Carlo (LHS) sampling ($O(M^{-1/2})$ sampling error).} These results are presented in Theorem \ref{theorem::ac4}, Theorem \ref{theorem::ac5}, Theorem \ref{theorem::ch7} and Theorem \ref{theorem::CH2_TER_Numerical}. \item For the AC equation, it is shown that the PINN solution converges at a rate of $O\left(\ln^2\left(N\right)N^{-k+2}\right)$ as { $N$ increases, which demands a corresponding increase in the network's width and architectural complexity.
+As established in Theorem \ref{theorem::ac4} and Theorem \ref{theorem::ac5}, the parameter $k$ represents the continuity of the exact solution.} {\item For the CH equation, the PINN solution converges as the network complexity parameter $N$ increases, as demonstrated in Theorem \ref{theorem::ch7} and Theorem \ref{theorem::CH2_TER_Numerical}, at a rate of $O\left(\ln^2\left(N\right)N^{-k+4}\right)$.} \item In our numerical experiment, we employ a pointwise weighting scheme called Residuals-RAE to address the challenge of solving highly nonlinear PDEs in PINNs.

 \item Numerical results validate the error bounds and convergence rates derived in the theorems. \end{itemize}

 Overall, the paper offers a comprehensive analysis of the errors involved in utilizing PINNs to approximate solutions for the nonlinear AC and CH equations in phase field modeling.
 The main contributions lie in the derivation of error bounds and convergence rates for the application of the PINN methodology to these specific problems.